choc1024/dns-blocklist/README.md

 # Description
 DNS Blocklists compiled by me.
 They are a unification of a bunch of blocklists made by other people.
 Also, if you find it usefull or like it, please spread the word and star this repo!

-Also, PLEASE READ THE CHANGELOG.MD FILE!!!
-NOTICE: To reduce the posibilities of the blocklist being unavailable (e.g., GitHub servers hit by a meteorite or Microsoft taking down this repo), I have made a mirror of the repo at [GitLab](https://gitlab.com/choc1024/dns-blocklist/).
+Please read CHANGELOG.md

+To reduce the possibilities of a takedown (e.g. servers hit by meteorites, alien invasion...), this blocklist is hosted both on [GitHub](https://github.com/choc1024/dns-blocklist) and [GitLab](https://gitlab.com/choc1024/dns-blocklist)

 # FAQ
 <details>
   <summary>Which software are currently supported?</summary>
   <ul>
-    <p>The blocklist is currently compiled for AdGuard Home, IDK if it will work on e.g. PiHole.
-I guess it should work on most adblockers though.</p>
+    <p>The blocklist is currently compiled for AdGuard Home.
+Support for pihole will probably not be added as PiHole uses a hosts-format, allowing malicious actors to add malicious IPs.
+But AdGuard Home uses ABP (AdBlock Plus) formar, which means that this will also work with most if not all ad blockers.
+Sorry, Pi-Hole!</p>
   </ul>
 </details>
 <details>